chrisruis/MutTui/docs/Labelling_your_tree/Why_label_the_tree.md

 1) Calculate spectra in separate MutTui runs and then compare - use this if the different groups can't be combined into a single phylogenetic tree
 2) Label the tree to calculate the spectra of different groups separately in a single MutTui run - use this if the different groups are in the same phylogenetic tree

-If you want to use option 1), you can run MutTui in with its default options on each clade
+If you want to use option 1., you can run MutTui with its default options on each clade

+For option 2., we first need to label the tree

 ## What labelling option should I use?